nautoguide/open_source_mapfiles/README.md

 # Open Source Mapfiles

 This repository contains map files released by Nautoguide Ltd. under the GPL.
 We intend to provide a full vector stack for Ordnance Survey Opendata.
-The first release is a *beta version* of a render for full colour OS Openmap using mapserver
+The first release is a *beta version* of a render for full colour and background colour OS Openmap using mapserver

 ##Openmap vector mapfile